 The Red Army has gained much combat experience since 1918, and Lenin has sent some of its best units to corral the Army of God into action.
 The Bolchevik soldiers are well equipped with machine-guns, anti-tank rifles, mortars and artillery.

-Indian Muslim infantry
+Indian Muslim infantry and artillery

 Wearing the characteristic headgear, these Indian Muslims, equipped and trained by the Bolchevik regime, are the ideological spearhead of the Army of God.
 The liberation of Chinese Turkestan is meant to be, for them, just the first step towards the freeing of their home country from British imperialism.